andreygubarev/terraform-backend-github/README.md

-# Terraform HTTP Backend with GitHub
+# Terraform HTTP Backend backed by GitHub

 Terraform HTTP backend that uses Github as a storage backend.